254In61/ocp4-on-aws/README.md

 1. PREREQUISITES
   - Reffer to files/prerequisites.md

+3. DOWNLOAD ARTIFACTS
+  - Download from this link : https://console.redhat.com/openshift/install/aws/user-provisioned
+  - Artifacts to download are :  1. openShift installer(.gz) 2. pull-secret.txt (.txt) 3.
+Command-line tools (.gz)

-2. VPC BUILD
+3. VPC BUILD
   - Clone this repository to your local environment :  $ git clone -b develop https://github.com/254In61/ocpv4-on-aws.git
   - $ cp files/sample-env-vars $HOME/env-vars ** You don't want your secrets on git, hence a directory outside this git repo. **
   - Update the variables in $HOME/env-vars.Leave line 1 as it is .
 DO NOT change the environmental variables names..Just update the value after '='
   - Set your environmental variables : $ source $HOME/env-vars
   - Run : $ ansible-playbook build-vpc.yml

-3. DOWNLOAD ARTIFACTS
-  - Download from this link : https://console.redhat.com/openshift/install/aws/user-provisioned
-  - Artifacts to download are :  1. openShift installer(.gz) 2. pull-secret.txt (.txt) 3.
-Command-line tools (.gz)

 4. BASTION EC2 CREATION
    - You could do this on the AWS console OR use Terraform tool ( jump-server/ ) if you are comfortable with Terraform.
    - A low capacity will have challenges running the build scripts.
 Go large on this one!.